-Dent Ltd is responsible for approximately 100,000 finishing pigs at any one time, bred and reared in farms across the North West of England.
-As part of its strict quality control, the welfare of each and every one of the pigs that pass through its system is inherent.
+In 2011, Dent was responsible for approximately 100,000 finishing pigs at any one time, bred and reared in farms across the North West of England.
+As part of its strict quality control, the welfare of each and every one of the pigs that pass through its system was inherent.

 Individual farrowing is operated on all sites to minimise aggression and cross suckling.
 Piglets remain inside the farrowing hut for the first week to encourage maternal bonding and ensure good colostrum intake.
 Individual farrowing enables the farmer to feed each sow independently and so maintain body condition.

-Despite not teeth-clipping, Dent’s piglets do not have problems with facial lesions and sows do not suffer udder damage.
-Dent’s breed their own White Duroc crossed with Large White/Landrace sows which produce on average 10 piglets per litter.
+Despite not teeth-clipping, the piglets do not have problems with facial lesions and sows do not suffer udder damage.
+They breed their own White Duroc crossed with Large White/Landrace sows which produce on average 10 piglets per litter.
 The smaller litter and good sow condition alleviate potential facial and udder damage issues.

 On average weaning takes place when the eldest piglets are 28 days old and weighing around 7.5kg.
 Pre-wean mortality is around 12-13%.
 Piglets are weaned into straw based buildings with kennels at around 0.8m2/pig until they reach 40kg.
 The pigs are then moved into large straw barns and given 1.5m² each until they reach slaughter weight of 110kg.

 Compassion in World Farming’s Leadership in Pig Welfare award in 2011 recognised producers and companies that are demonstrating significant achievements relating to the non-confinement of sows, and the elimination of tail docking or tooth clipping or grinding in meat pigs.
-The Leadership Award was a precursor to the Good Pig Award to be launched in 2012, and in January we will be calling for entrants.
+The Leadership Award was a precursor to the Good Pig Award which was launched in 2012.

 Compassion in World Farming offers free, objective advice and consultancy from a team of staff who work across the whole of the food industry.
-To find out more about how we can help you improve welfare standards for your pigs, please contact one of the Food Business Team.
+To find out more about how we can help you improve welfare standards for your pigs, please contact us.